Emily Jensen

 Hi there, I’m Emily!

-I’m a Ph.D. student in the Department of Computer Science and the Institute of Cognitive Science at CU Boulder advised by Sriram Sankaranarayanan and Brad Hayes.
+I’m a Ph.D.
+Candidate in the Department of Computer Science and the Institute of Cognitive Science at CU Boulder advised by Sriram Sankaranarayanan and Brad Hayes.
 In general, I’m interested in using autonomous systems to teach people complex tasks.
-You can read more on my research page.
+You can read a formal write-up of my work on my docs page.

-One of my goals in grad school is to maintain a life outside of grad school; depending on the day, you can find me drinking tea, reading dystopian novels, knitting, running or hitting the trails (sometimes at the same time), and messing around on my piano.
-I also sporadically post an open diary of sorts on this site to show that goals, motivation, and progress through grad school (and life) isn’t anywhere close to linear.
+One of my goals is to maintain a life outside of academia; depending on the day, you can find me drinking tea, reading dystopian novels, knitting, running or hitting the trails (sometimes at the same time), and messing around on my piano.
+I also sporadically post an open notebook of sorts on this site to show that goals, motivation, and progress through academia (and life) isn’t anywhere close to linear.

 As someone with interests at the intersection of a lot of different fields, I really struggled through the graduate school application process.
 On top of that, I didn’t know what to look for in a program or what the daily life of a graduate student looked like.
 If you have questions about these as well, I would be happy to chat about my experience or connect you with someone else.